rpbarone/weather-app/README.md

   ![](wheaterapp-readme4.png)

-  `So, make sure you are typing the corret name of the city and searching that name in English.`
+  `So, make sure you are typing the correct name of the city and searching that name in English.`

 * Get information about your current location
   * For this option, you must allow access to your location.